-Dr Gwenda Beed Davey, Honorary Research Associate, National Centre for Australian Studies, Monash University, Melbourne, says of Gadi Mirrabooka: This is one of the most interesting and varied collections of Aboriginal stories I have seen.
+Dr Gwenda Beed Davey, Honorary Research Associate, National Centre for Australian Studies, Monash University, Melbourne, reviews Gadi Mirrabooka: This is one of the most interesting and varied collections of Aboriginal stories I have seen.
 The stories have the unmistakable stamp of authenticity and offer a great variety in themes and levels of complexity.

 Dr Margaret Read MacDonald, an Author, Storyteller and Folklorist, based in Kirkland, Washington, USA says of Gadi Mirrabooka: ‘At last we have a collection of Aboriginal tales, we may use with the blessing of the elders.
 An amazing book ‒ and a great resource.
 You did a great service to the world, by preserving those wonderful Aboriginal stories and making them available to a wider audience in your book Gadi Mirrabooka.’

 Em: I chose the book because I wanted to read Dreamtime stories, and it delivered.
 The stories are creative, yet logical, and I learnt a lot about the Dreaming and how Australia’s landscapes, animals and plants came to be.
-I was disappointed that only one of the 33 stories was from Western Australia (about half are from New South Wales); it would have been nice to read a wider variety of stories, and more that related to the geography, flora and fauna outside the East Coast.
+I was disappointed that only one of the 33 stories was from Western Australia.
+(About half are from New South Wales).
+It would have been nice to read a wider variety of stories, and more that related to the geography, flora and fauna outside the East Coast.